MatthewShelby/swap/README.md

 - Instagram
 - YouTube
 - For technical queries: matthewShelB@gmail.com

 Thank you for considering Swap!
 Start swapping cryptocurrencies with ease and efficiency.

-## Terms of Use

-Users are subject to the conventional web3 terms, as specified by MetaMask and leading cryptocurrency platforms.